First Run: Brooks Hyperion Elite Review – PodiumRunner

 Brooks new carbon-fiber shoe rides smoothly and stably, and, on first run, increased pace by 3% at same effort.

-On my desk with I arrived at work this morning was a shoe box with Brooks’ new carbon-fiber “super shoe” the Hyperion Elite.
+On my desk when I arrived at work today was a shoebox with Brooks’ new carbon-fiber “super shoe,” the Hyperion Elite.
 Early this morning, World Athletics had released its ruling limiting the parameters of racing shoes and requiring them to be widely available to the public for at least four months prior to the competition date.
 With a release date of February 27, the Hyperion Elite is well within the window for the summer Olympics in Tokyo.

 But how do they run?
 I had to find out.
 Fortunately, I had done a 5 mile loop yesterday in Brooks’ Launch 7, a speedy trainer, but no “super shoe.”
 The $100 Launch sits at the base of their “speed” line with a traditional EVA foam midsole (BioMoGo DNA), weighing in at 8.8 ounces.
 Running with a faster colleague, I averaged 7:56s, with an average HR of 139 (3.7 on the Garmin aerobic effort scale).